pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0112.md

 ## The future

 This is only the beginning for the Composable Architecture.
-We have [big plans][tca-edge-tweets] to implement all the new features of Swift 5.9 and iOS 17 into the library, such as the new `Observable` protocol and macros.
-These tools will fundamentally change the ergnomics and power of the library, but as always we will aim to make these additions as backwards compatible as possible.
+We have [big plans][tca-edge-tweets] to integrate all of the new features of Swift 5.9 and iOS 17 into the library, such as the
+`Observable` protocol and macros.
+These tools will fundamentally change the ergonomics and power of the library, but as always we will aim to make these additions as backwards compatible as possible.

 ## Update today